 With the changing times where wholesome meals are frequently replaced with easier and unhealthier options, more and more cases of inflammatory bowel disease or ulcerative colitis appear every year.
-This disease can develop in anyone, irrespective of their age, race or family history.
+This disease can develop in anyone, irrespective of their age or family history.

 The symptoms of ulcerative colitis vary, depending on the age and severity of the disease.
 Most people experience mild symptoms but depending upon the location of the inflammation, ulcerative colitis can cause some serious trouble.
 Some of the common symptoms of ulcerative colitis are diarrhoea, rectal and abdominal pain, and stunted growth in children.

 Sometimes if the inflammation is severe, it can also cause bleeding and pus discharge in the digestive tract.
 The usual course of treatment for ulcerative colitis is drug therapy as it needs to be managed quickly before the condition worsens.
 But certain lifestyle and diet changes can help with the prevention and management of ulcerative colitis.